 First-aid for scrapes will be to clean the area with clean water.
 A good rinse from the hose does a good job of washing off any excess dirt and grit.
 An antibiotic ointment usually isn't necessary for a superficial wound, as this may trap dirt at the site.
 Frequently, it's best to allow very superficial, minor skin scraps to heal naturally.
-If a scrape with redness and/or swelling is under the saddle, girth or harness area, it may be best to let the area heal a bit before using the horse.
+If a scrape with redness and/or swelling is under the saddle or girth area, it may be best to let the area heal a bit before using the horse.

 03 of 07